JohannEid/awesome-wanchain/README.md

 - [Cryptocurrencies With Working Products](https://www.investinblockchain.com/top-cryptocurrencies-working-products/) - Article by Invest In Blockchain (.com).
 Wanchain mentioned as one of the few cryptos with a working product
 - [Wanchain Review](https://www.youtube.com/watch?v=QB2_5EFRjGw) - Video by the Crypto Lark

 ---
+# Technical Overview

+The 2 core technologies that allow Wanchain's cross chain functionalities to securely work are SMPC(Secure Multi Party Computing) and SSSS (Shamir's Secet Sharing Scheme)

+### Technology Analysis

+- [Introduction to Shamir's Secret Sharing and Secure Multi Party Computing](https://medium.com/wanchain-foundation/secure-multiparty-computation-and-shamirs-secret-sharing-on-wanchain-e502012b80ef) - Article by Oliver Birch that goes in depth into the 2 core components of Wanchain's technology

+#### Dive into Secure Multi Party Computation

+- [Tutorial on Secure Multi Party Computation](https://www.iitk.ac.in/eeold/archive/courses/2013/intel-info/d4pdf1.pdf) - Presentation by Somitra Sanadhya
+- [Protecting Privacy with Secure Multi Party Computation](https://www.newamerica.org/oti/blog/protecting-privacy-secure-multi-party-computation/) - Blog post by Christopher Sadler
+- [awesome-mpc](https://github.com/rdragos/awesome-mpc) - A collection of resources to learn more about MPC compiled by rdragos

+#### Dive into Sharmir's Secret Sharing Scheme

+- [What is Shamir's Secret Sharing Scheme?](http://point-at-infinity.org/ssss/) - Article published on point-at-infinity(.org)
+- [Splitting your secrets with Shamir's Secret Sharing Scheme](https://www.future-processing.pl/blog/splitting-your-secrets-with-shamirs-secret-sharing-scheme/) - Technical Blog by Michal Witas on Future Processing
+- [Example implementation of Shamir's Secret Sharing in Java](https://github.com/timtiemens/secretshare) - Github Repo by timtiemens

+### Differences with Other Interoperability Platforms

+---
 # Find Wancoins